barrancocarlos/movies-tracker/README.md

 An app that allows you to keep track of the movies you want to see.

-Movies Tracker keeps your movie list organize y genre and priority level.
+Movies Tracker keeps your movie list organize by genre and priority level.

+Home page screen capture

 ![Alt Text](https://github.com/barrancocarlos/movies-tracker/blob/master/public/images/home.jpg)

-Home page screen capture

 ### Some Features